On Robustness of Individualized Decision Rules: Numerical Studies

-In this section, we demonstrate the superior performance of our methods under distribution shift of both covariates $\Xb$ and outcome $R$ based on the duality representations of $M_0(d)$ in \eqref{min-max M_1}.
-We consider the sample size $n = 200$ and the dimension $p=20$.
-The outcome $R$ is generated by the model: $R = 1 + x_1 + x_2 + A (x_1 - x_2 + x_3) + \epsilon$.
-We consider the following two distribution shift scenarios: \begin{itemize} \item[(1)] Each covariate follows a two component Gaussian mixture distribution of $\calN(0, 1)$ and asymmetric log-normal distribution $lognorm(0, 2)$ with probabilities of the two mixture component to be $0.7$ and $0.3$ respectively and $\epsilon$ follows the standard Gaussian distribution; \item[(2)] Covariates $X$ are generated by the uniform distribution between $-1$ and $1$ and $\epsilon$ follows a two-component mixture distribution of $\calN(0, 1)$ and asymmetric log-normal distribution $lognorm(0, 2)$ with probabilities of the two mixture component to be $0.7$ and $0.3$ respectively. \end{itemize} The first scenario considers the covariate distribution shift and the second scenario considers the outcome distribution shift.
-For simplicity, we only report misclassification error rates given by $l_1$-PLS, linear RWL and l2-DC-CVaR in Table \ref{fig: shift1-2}.
+Next we demonstrate the superior performance of our methods under distributional shifts of both covariates $\Xb$ and outcome $R$ based on the dual representations of $M_{0,\gamma}(d)$ in \eqref{min-max M_1}.
+Since \eqref{min-max M_1} is related to the expected outcome under some class of distributions, we only compare with mean-optimal IDRs such as $l_1$-PLS and RWL.
+For the purpose of illustration, we only consider the sample size $n = 200$ and the dimension $p=20$.
+The outcome $R$ is generated by the model: $R = 1 + X_1 + X_2 + A (X_1 - X_2 + X_3) + \epsilon$.
+We consider the following two distributional shift scenarios: \begin{itemize} \item[(1)] Each training covariate follows a two-component Gaussian mixture distribution of $\calN(0, 1)$ and asymmetric log-normal distribution $lognorm(0, 2)$ with probabilities of the two mixture components to be $0.7$ and $0.3$ respectively and $\epsilon$ follows the standard Gaussian distribution.
+Each test covariate and the test $\epsilon$ follow the standard Gaussian distribution. \item[(2)] Covariates $X$ are generated by the uniform distribution between $-1$ and $1$ and $\epsilon$ follows a two-component mixture distribution of $\calN(0, 1)$ and asymmetric log-normal distribution $lognorm(0, 2)$ with probabilities of the two mixture component to be $0.7$ and $0.3$ respectively.
+For the test data, covariates X follow uniform distribution from $-1$ to $1$ and the test $\epsilon$ follows the standard Gaussian distribution. \end{itemize} The first scenario considers the covariate distributional shift and the second scenario considers the outcome distributional shift.
+For simplicity, we only report misclassification error rates given by $l_1$-PLS, RWL and $l2$-$\text{CVaR}_{0.5}$ in Table \ref{fig: shift1-2}.
 For Scenario (1), since $l_1$-PLS assumes a linear model, its performance is not affected by the distributional shift of covariates.
 In contrast, RWL, which is based on maximizing the value function, depends heavily on correct approximations to the value function empirically.
 Thus the performance of RWL is worse than $l_1$-PLS under this scenario.
-For the estimated optimal IDR under our proposed $M_0(d)$, the performance is superior to RWL because $M_0(d)$ considers the perturbation of the covariate distributional shift.
-For Scenario (2), since the estimated optimal IDR under $M_0(d)$ is a minimax estimator under the outcome distributional shift, the performances are much better than the other two methods developed under the value function framework.
+For the estimated optimal IDR under our proposed $M_{0,\gamma}(d)$, the performance is superior to RWL because $M_{0,\gamma}(d)$ considers the perturbation of the covariate distributional shift.
+For Scenario (2), since the estimated optimal IDR under $M_{0,\gamma}(d)$ is a minimax estimator under the outcome distributional shift, the performance is much better than the other two methods developed under the value function framework.